Skip to Content

 Non-Slip Surface Solutions

 Protecting yourself and others from slipping on stairs requires effective traction control.
-Modern non-slip solutions offer both safety and durability while maintaining esthetic appeal.
+Modern non-slip solutions offer both safety and durability while maintaining aesthetic appeal.
 Your options include specialized coatings that provide invisible protection or textured treatments for more demanding environments.

 For wooden stairs, consider water-based urethane sealers that offer barefoot-friendly traction.
 Tile or concrete stairs benefit from aluminum oxide treatments, which provide superior grip in wet conditions and last up to 15 years with proper maintenance.